 As detailed in the Montana Land Information Act section of this Plan, the MLIA was enacted to ensure that land information was consistently collected, accurately maintained, and made commonly available in a standardized format.
 The Montana Spatial Data Infrastructure provides that framework.
 The MSDI is composed of 15 geographic data themes.
 The themes, identified by the Council, serve as the critical base geographic data layers of Montana.
-Each MSDI Theme has a corresponding theme steward, or agencies/organizations responsible for collection, maintenance, dissemination and promotion of the information defined under that theme.
+Each MSDI Theme has a corresponding theme steward, or agencies/organizations responsible for collection, maintenance, dissemination, and promotion of the information defined under that theme.
 As stated in ARM 10.102.9102, "The MSDI can and does include data themes identified in the National Spatial Data Infrastructure and where collaborative opportunities exist, presents an opportunity to support framework data for the nation."
-The 15 MSDI themes are as follows:
+The 15 MSDI themes are as follows, themes that are also a part of the National Spatial Data Infrastructure are marked with an asterisk: